My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Home to otherworldly plants and unusual rock formations, Joshua Tree National Park is particularly special: it encompasses the point where two deserts meet.
 The Colorado and Mojave deserts have distinctive climates and are home to unique species – but the park is the place where they overlap, and the Seussical Joshua tree lives in close proximity to the cuddly-looking Cholla.

 Read on for my suggestions on how to plan an itinerary that makes the most of one day in Joshua Tree National Park.
-You’ll have all the info you need to follow my suggestions or modify it for your own interests.
+You’ll have all the info you need to follow my suggestions and create a Joshua Tree one-day itinerary that suits your own interests.

 Planning Your Visit to Joshua Tree National Park